Table of Contents

 Hyperthyroidism is a medical condition in which excess thyroid hormone is secreted by the thyroid gland (hyperfunctioning of the thyroid gland).

-Thyrotoxicosis is a more general term defined as the condition of excess of thyroid hormones due to any cause.
+Thyrotoxicosis is a more general term defined as the condition of an excess of thyroid hormones due to any cause.
 It may be due to hyper-functioning of the thyroid gland (hyperthyroidism), or it may be due to other causes such as increased administration of exogenous thyroid hormones or ectopic thyroid hormone production.

 Thyroid storm is a rare, acute life-threatening emergency with high mortality.
-It is the extreme form of thyrotoxicosis characterized by fever, atrial fibrillation, agitation, confusion, delirium and even coma.
+It is the extreme form of thyrotoxicosis characterized by fever, atrial fibrillation, agitation, confusion, delirium, and even coma.
 It is most commonly precipitated by infection, thyroid surgery or trauma.

-Subclinical hyperthyroidism is an asymptomatic condition in which serum TSH is decreased, but serum free-T3 and free-T4 levels are within normal range.
+Subclinical hyperthyroidism is an asymptomatic condition in which serum TSH is decreased, but serum free-T3 and free-T4 levels are within a normal range.
 Although these patients are clinically asymptomatic, they have an increased risk of developing thyrotoxicosis in subsequent years.

 Goiter is simply the abnormal enlargement of the thyroid gland.
 It does not give signs about the thyroid functioning.
 A goiter can occur in hypothyroidism, hyperthyroidism or euthyroidism.